Tips for first-time

-If so, there is much to consider.
-Have a look at Ellis & Co’s guide for first-time landlords, which will take you through the process and outline things you need to consider before taking the plunge.
+Take a look at Ellis & Co’s guide for first-time landlords, which will take you through the process and outline things you need to consider before you start.

 Assuming you made a sound profit from the sale of your own home, you probably already know that, in the right circumstances, property can be an extremely lucrative investment.